Dynamatrix/laravel-vue-scaffold/README.md

 $ php artisan serve
 $ npm run watch
 ```

+Axios is installed for the communication between front-end and backend.
+You may use Axios to make api calls to the laravel backend.

 For information on how to use Vue, Laravel, SCSS, Tailwind and Mysql:
 - https://laravel.com/docs